mylofi/localfirstweb.dev/_posts/2023-05-29-i-wrote-a-static-web-page.md

 ---
 title: I wrote a static web page and accidentally started a community
+description: "The flap of a butterfly’s wings on one continent, so the story goes, can cause a tornado a year later in another.
+Here’s my story of how something like that can happen on the web too."
 layout: post
 author: James Pearce
 author_link: https://twitter.com/jamespearce